grpc/proposal/A7-backward-compatibility-management.md

 }
 ```

 Workarounds should be implemented in a way that they can be enabled or disabled.
 A workaround should be executed only when it is in enabled state.
-In considerantion of performance, all workarounds are disabled by default. gRPC servers should provide users an API to enable/disable a workaround by its ID at run time:
+In considerantion of performance, all workarounds are disabled by default. gRPC servers should provide users an API to enable/disable a workaround by its ID at construction time:
 ```
 enable_workaround(id : workaround_ids, enable : bool) : bool
 ```